chicio/chicio.github.io/src/posts/2023-12-30-advent-of-typescript-2023-rock-paper-scissors.md

 #### Implementation

-The exercise gave us only a couple of code hints to start from: the union type `RockPaperScissors` and the `WhoWins` without any parameter.
+The exercise gave me only a couple of code hints to start from: the union type `RockPaperScissors` and the `WhoWins` without any parameter.

 ```typescript